Devil Story

 Devil Story (Il était une fois... le diable), is a 1986 French Nazisploitation horror film written and directed by Bernard Launois.
 It is his seventh and last feature film.
-An uneven mixture of the slasher and Euro-gothic genres, it was largely condemned by critics for its incoherent script and technical incompetence.
+An uneven mixture of the slasher and Euro-gothic genres, it was largely panned by critics for its incoherent script and technical incompetence.
 It has since gained a cult following because of its reputation as one of the worst films in history.

 Plot

 A seemingly deranged murderer in a Schutzstaffel uniform with a disfigured spine and pig-like face terrorises a rural area of Normandy and slaughters whomever he encounters at random—first a couple of campers, then a man asking for directions to the nearest gas station.

 A couple's car breaks down on the road, and they decide to stay at a nearby hotel until they can repair their car.
 The hotel is a modified old castle run by an elderly man and woman.
 The younger couple learn from their hosts that the place is cursed.